-Project Zawadi’s base of operations, Nyamuswa, is located in the Bunda District of the Mara Region in northwestern Tanzania.
+Project Zawadi’s base of operations, Nyamuswa, is located in the Chamriho Division of the Bunda District of the Mara Region of northwestern Tanzania.
 The Nyamuswa area is geographically isolated from the rest of Tanzania, bounded by Lake Victoria to the north and west and the great plains of the Serengeti to the south and east.
 Butiama, the birthplace of Tanzania’s first president Julius Nyerere, is also found in this area.
 Nyamuswa (population 16,500) is surrounded by approximately 30 smaller villages..

 Project Zawadi students typically live in one of these small rural villages.
 The main tribe in the area are the Ikizu, but there are several others represented as well.
 Most students speak Ikizu or another local tribal language in addition to Swahili.
 English is much less common.